UW-HARVEST/c-rust-program-pairs/metadata/README.md

 ## Schema

 We have two metadata schema types - an *individual* or *project* schema found in the `metadata/individual/` and `metadata/project/` directories respectively .
 In an individual metadata file, we group together unrelated C-Rust projects that each only contain one program.

+When downloading program pairs, we first validate metadata files with this schema using the `jsonschema` crate, but you could also do so with any schema validation tool.

+### Individual Metadata Schema

+- Individual metadata files consist of an array `pairs` containing all C to Rust program pairs.

 ```json
 {